Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Introduction

-One drawback of the standard case-control subsampling is that it does not consider the situation where data are conditionally imbalanced.
-This issue was addressed in \cite{fithian2014local}, which proposed an improved subsampling scheme called {\em local case-control} (LCC) sampling for binary logistic regression.
-The LCC method assigns each data point an acceptance probability determined not only by its label but also by the observation covariates.
-It puts more importance on data points that are easy to be mis-classified according to a consistent pilot estimator, which is an approximate conditional probability estimator possibly obtained using a small number of uniformly sampled data.
-The method proposed in \cite{fithian2014local} tries to fit a logistic model with the LCC sampled data, and then apply a post-estimation correction to the resulting estimator using the pilot estimator.
-Therefore, the LCC sampling approach belongs to the correction based methods like \cite{anderson1972separate,king2001logistic}.
-It was shown in \cite{fithian2014local} that given a consistent pilot the LCC estimator is consistent with an asymptotic variance that may significantly outperform that of the uniform sampling and CC based sampling methods when the data is strongly conditional imbalanced.
+One drawback of the standard case-control subsampling is that it does not consider the case when the data are conditionally imbalanced.
+This issue was addressed in \cite{fithian2014local}, who proposed an improved subsampling scheme called {\em Local Case-Control} (LCC) sampling for binary logistic regression.
+The LCC method assigns each data point an acceptance probability determined not only by its label but also by its observed covariates.
+LCC assigns more importance on data points that are easy to be mis-classified according to a consistent pilot estimator, which is an approximate conditional probability estimator possibly obtained using a small number of uniformly sampled data.
+The method in \cite{fithian2014local} fits a logistic model with the LCC sampled data, and then apply a post-estimation correction to the resulting estimator using the pilot estimator.
+Therefore, the LCC sampling approach belongs to the correction based methods such as that of \cite{anderson1972separate,king2001logistic}.
+It was shown in \cite{fithian2014local} that given a consistent pilot estimator, the LCC estimator is consistent with an asymptotic variance that may significantly outperform that of the uniform sampling and CC based sampling methods when the data is strongly conditionally imbalanced.